 Take advantage of a range of career development or other alumni benefits.

-The Edith Cowan Athena SWAN Advancement Scheme celebrates the gender diversity of our staff talent at ECU, supporting career progression in the spirit of the Science in Australia Gender Equity (SAGE) Ltd. Athena SWAN Charter in Australia.
-ECU is proud to be a member of SAGE Athena SWAN and was one of the first 15 Australian institutions to receive an inaugural Athena SWAN Bronze Institutional Award.
+The Edith Cowan Athena Swan Advancement Scheme celebrates the gender diversity of our staff talent at ECU, supporting career progression in the spirit of the Science in Australia Gender Equity (SAGE) Ltd. Athena Swan Charter in Australia.
+ECU is proud to be a member of SAGE Athena Swan and was one of the first 15 Australian institutions to receive an inaugural Athena Swan Bronze Institutional Award in 2018.
+In 2022, ECU was awarded their first SAGE Cygnet Award on 4 August, the first university in Australia, for our work to promote equitable access to flexible working arrangements.
+In July 2023, the University received its second Award on support systems for the promotion of women in STEM(M).

-The 2020 Edith Cowan Athena SWAN Advancement Scheme round is open from 4 August 2020.
+The 2023 Edith Cowan Athena Swan Advancement Scheme round is due to open in August – staff from all levels are encouraged to apply!!
 Below are the Scheme categories:

-Please read the Edith Cowan Athena SWAN Advancement Scheme Guidelines (below) for specific requirements on each category.
+In preparation for the 2023 Awards, please read the Edith Cowan Athena Swan Advancement Scheme Guidelines (below) on specific requirements on each category.
 For questions relating to the Scheme please email athenaswanaustralia@ecu.edu.au or call 08 6304 3450.

 Please leave a comment about your rating so we can better understand how we might improve the page.